 Despite the fact that women anticipate their entry into menopause for a number of years, many find themselves struggling when the transition finally begins.1 To evaluate potential programs to help women in their struggles, American researchers explored the health and lifestyle behaviors among middle-aged women during menopause.

-This observational study was done at the Pennington Biomedical Research Center, using data of 1,611 women who were either peri- or postmenopausal, which means they were either going through the transition or had already gone through it.
+This observational study was done at the Pennington Biomedical Research Center, using data from 1,611 women who were either peri- or postmenopausal, which means they were either going through the transition or had already gone through it.

 Women were given questionnaires about their menopausal status, experienced symptoms, go-to ways to relieve their discomforts, and how well they feel prepared for the transition.

-Researchers' analysis of women's questionnaire responses provided the following insights:
+The researchers' analysis of women's questionnaire responses provided the following insights:

 - The most severe reported symptoms were insomnia, loss of libido, hot flashes, night sweats, and fatigue.